open-mmlab/mmengine/README.md

 <details>
 <summary>Build Metrics</summary>

 To validate and test the model, we need to define a **Metric** called accuracy to evaluate the model.
-This metric needs inherit from `BaseMetric` and implements the `process` and `compute_metrics` methods.
+This metric needs to inherit from `BaseMetric` and implements the `process` and `compute_metrics` methods.

 ```python
 from mmengine.evaluator import BaseMetric